tmek1244/IsThisLoss/README.md

 One thing to mention, I messed up the possition of the Amongus :/ because battery wire is right above him.

 When I got all the elements, I was able to finally put it toghether.
+- I started with soldering diodes (and checking every connection with multimeter).
+- Then I put 3 screws per part, because I wouldn't be able to put them when switches would be soldered.
-I started with soldering diodes, then I put switches in and soldered them.
-After that I soldered microcontroller and all other elements.
+- Next I put switches in and soldered them.
+- After that I soldered microcontroller and all other elements.
+Nice!Nano comes without soldered pins and I didn't buy the recommended one the Mill Max as they are pretty pricey.
+I saw that many people use THT diodes (or other resistors) legs, but they seemed too soft for me.
+I found this [repo](https://github.com/joric/nrfmicro/wiki/Sockets/acb60b52e944bf0ea39e4a0f4e1fb88a0c9fdea8) where I get what I wanted.
+The solution was to use the male to male connectors often found in RGB led strips.
+Just get a good pliers.
+- Last but not least I change battery connectors to JST.

+After assembling the keyboards it was time to get familiar with ZMK.

+### ZMK

+You can check out my [current config](https://github.com/tmek1244/zmk-config).

 ## Parts
 - 5x PCB (you cannot order less, but you will use two of them)
 - 2x [Nice!Nano](https://nicekeyboards.com/nice-nano/)
+- 12x2x2x machine sockets
+- 12x2x2x machine pins
 - 50x Kalih Low Profile Choc Switches (although I think that linear switches might be better - didn't tested tho)
 - 48x Blank MBK Choc Low Profile Keycaps
 - 2x Blank MBK Choc Low Profile Keycaps with homing bumps